-Q: Can you give examples of premium or aspirational luxury brands that are adopting a more sustainable approach to design and presentation of the art of conscious consumption?
+Q: Can you give examples of premium or aspirational luxury brands that are adopting a more sustainable approach to the design and presentation of the art of conscious consumption?

 Maggie Marilyn: This luxury Fashion brand is committed to manufacturing locally and ethically sourced fabrics and recycled textiles.